preclinical-imaging/pixi-inveon/doc/README.md

 The primary purpose of this software is to convert the Inveon proprietary data to DICOM images.

+We have notes on the conversion process in [Specifications for Inveon to DICOM Conversion ](conversion_specifications.md)

 ## Conversion Considerations

 The Inveon scanner produces 3D CT volumes and 4D PET data.
 This software is written with options to allow the user to create output files using these DICOM SOP Classes: